 Rubbermaid Active View™ Lands On Store Shelves

-Active View, code named “Pilers,” was the product line that was still in development when I left Eldon.
-Through ethnographic research, we had identified a need for an alternative way of organizing all the piles of stuff that so many of us try to maintain on our desktops.
+Active View, code-named “Pilers,” was the product line that was still in development when I left Eldon.
+Through ethnographic research, we identified a need for an alternative way of organizing all the piles of stuff that so many of us try to maintain on our desktops.

 Like the disorganized supply cabinet, we had identified a problem that ran so deep as to be accepted as part of life.
 And like Shelf Savers™, we saw an opportunity to introduce products that helped solve this universal problem by working with the user, rather than trying to force them to organize the “proper” way.

 The Consumer Segment Manager was a new position created as part of a reorganization and new strategy for new product development.
 This new role was the product of the success of Shelf Savers.
 Shelf Savers demonstrated an ideal situation… the development of not only new products but the introduction of a new product category to the industry.
 Realizing that continual company growth needed more than just line extensions, a new approach had to be crafted.

 The Consumer Segment Manager was the new approach.
 Unlike existing Product Manager positions where line maintenance is constantly competing with new product development, the CSM’s were 100% new product-focused.
 However, Product Managers would still be utilized to manage existing lines and development of close-in line extensions.
 This freed up the CSM’s to move further outside of existing products and identify new grounds for exploration, through the identification and understanding of consumer segments.
 By identifying the problems and needs of specific consumers, new product development could take on a much more targeted direction.